fodhil-ben/alphabit_mini_ctf/misc/jail1/README.md

 ## Description

   > can you escape
   > this one is easy, wait for the second one.
+  > flag in flag.txt

 ## Solution